davel/msc-security-awareness-team-1/README.md

 ## Memory pages

 Wazuh is very hungry for memory pages and will use more than are available by default.
-Your Docker host probably needs configuring.
+Your Docker host might need configuring.
+(Ubuntu 24.04's defaults didi not need changing however.)

 Instructions for Linux,
 https://documentation.wazuh.com/current/deployment-options/docker/docker-installation.html#increase-max-map-count-on-your-host-linux